 Step 2) Consider your repayment vehicle

 When you opt for a part-and-part mortgage, you must have proof of your proposed repayment plan for the interest-only portion of the loan at its end.
 This is referred to as a “repayment vehicle”.
 It could be an investment, savings account or any other form of payment meant to cover the remaining sum.
-Be sure that this option has been secured prior to submitting your application.
+Be sure that this option has been secured before submitting your mortgage application.

 Step 3) Talk to one of our mortgage advisors (we’re fee-free)

 If you’re prepared to move forward, it makes sense to seek advice from an experienced mortgage advisor.
 They can assist in comprehending the various repayment options available and guarantee that your loan request is practical concerning your economic background.
-Additionally, they are able to help discover a creditor who is likely to grant approval with the best interest only mortgage rates and terms.
+Additionally, they can help discover a creditor who is likely to grant approval with the best interest only mortgage rates and terms.

 Step 4) Search the market and apply for a mortgage (we can do this for you)